altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Remove yourHomeTags and go directly to editHomeTags.
 - Disaable scrolling when zooming in Local & Uploaded.
 - Stop flickering when opening FAB or clicking on "done".
-- When not allowing pivs to be deleted, get that info so we do not remove them from localPivs (Tom).
 - Hide pivs with pendingDeletion.
 - Handle >= 400 errors with snackbar on tagService and uploadService
+- Finish annotated source code.
+- Remove edit & delete tag buttons after cancel or when tapping anywhere else
-- Create settings view with Change Password and enabled/disable geotagging (Tom)
+- Create settings view with Change Password and enable/disable geotagging (Tom)
 - Home: Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"
 - Write a QA script (Tom)
 - Show pivs being uploaded in the queries, with a cloud icon